Shimanoffsky/Shimanoffsky/README.md

 - 👋 Const Shimanoffsky
 - 👀 a Java backend-developer
 - 🌱 focusing on Spring Framework
-- 🎓 BYUI University Pathways for Software Engineering
+- 🎓 BYUI University Software Engineering
 - 📫 How to reach me: 📨 shimanoffsky@gmail.com or 📲 https://t.me/ManOffSky

 <!---